bilnels/AmazonFsx-on-EKS-Linux-Cluster/README.md

    ![image](https://user-images.githubusercontent.com/6791436/112352107-67537980-8cc2-11eb-94b6-7b1c8c2f086f.png)

+# Conclusion

+Following the above steps you will be able to configure your EKS Linux Cluster pods to mount a volume through an SMB share hosted in Amazon FSx for Windows File Server.
+The approach of data persistence will be suitable for legacy example ASP.NET applications which provides data other cloud native apps are dependant on.

 # Cleanup
-Once completed, make sure to delete the resource created
+Once completed, make sure to delete the resources created post-testing